There’s no such thing as being color blind but we can raise our children to be color brave!

-A more recent event that may be age-appropriate for kids and an example of racism is the incident with Amy Cooper a white woman walking her dog and Christan Cooper a black man bird watching at the park.
+A more recent event that may be age-appropriate for kids and an example of racism that you can discuss as a family is the incident with Amy Cooper a white woman walking her dog and Christan Cooper a black man bird watching at the park.
 You can find an article about it here.
 Use these events to help you start the dialogue.

 5. Model by example.
 What comes out of your mouth concerning POC?
 How do you respond when you hear racial injustice on social media or news?
 Your response makes a difference in shaping your child’s views and attitudes towards people of color.

 I was once sitting with a group of people when one lady in our group blurted out “those Mexicans just….”.
-I was shocked how freely those words came out of her mouth.
-She didn’t necessarily say anything derogatory but her attitude towards POC was made clear with her statement.
+I was shocked by how freely those words came out of her mouth.
+She didn’t necessarily say anything derogatory but her attitude toward POC was made clear with her statement.

 Make sure and ask questions to find out what they are thinking and how they got there.

 I thought it was interesting that he would link their bad language to poverty.
 So I prodded more and heard more about what was going on in his little mind.
 I realized because we volunteer a lot in lower-income areas and that’s the only place in his little world that he had heard people openly cussing he linked those two things together.
 So we had a talk and guided him.

 6. Reflect.
 Reflect on what kind of people are in your social circle.
 Is there any POC?
 If not, ask yourself why?
 What can you do to change that?